cdli-gh/annodoc/index.md

 - year name: annotate as ccomp, not as acl, because this is (kind of) direct speech

 ## Open issues

+### internal structure of functional dependents

+analysis of *giri3 XY "gave"*

+	[giri3 -nmod-> XY] -obl-> "gave"

+semantically, that makes a lot of sense, but it is inconsistent with the idea of having morphology-driven syntactic annotation. the case is not always missing, and at least these, should really be

+	[giri3 <-GEN- XY.GEN] -obl-> "gave"

+discussion:
+- the annotation of `GEN` as `obl` stated in the taglist
+- TODO: check treatment in pre-annotation and annotation projection

+### complex dependencies

+Clarify whether dependencies with compound labels (`GEN+disloc`, `acl+TERM`, `GEN+TERM`, etc.) can be reliably identified from pre-annotation and annotation projection.
+Otherwise, simplify.

 ### nam-erim2-am3